authorjapps/zerocode/README.md

 </dependency>
 ```

-Then annotate your `JUnit` test method pointing to the JSON file and `run` as a unit test.
+Then annotate your `JUnit` test method pointing to the JSON file as below and `run` as a unit test.
+That's it.
+Done.

 ```java
 @TargetEnv("github_host.properties")
 @RunWith(ZeroCodeUnitRunner.class)